ministryofjustice/hmpps-breach-notice-ui/README.md

 Open http://localhost:3000 in your browser.

+### Using LocalStack for local SNS Topics

+install awscli
+LocalStack is included in the docker-compose file Create Topic

+To confirm it works
+Create Queue
+Subscribe Queue to Topic
+Read From Queue

+Purge Queue

 ### Integrate with dev services running on MOJ Cloud Platform

 Alternatively, you can integrate your local UI with the dev/test services deployed on MOJ Cloud Platform.